 Q6.
 How do I renew my membership and pay my subscription?

 A. You can find details about how to pay subscriptions, including paying by credit card securely online, by clicking to this Renew Membership page.
 Please note: That page is for current and former members to renew their memberships and pay their annual subscriptions.
 Former members rejoining after an absence may be subject to a waiting list and membership cap.
 Non-members are not able to use that page to join the Club for the first time.
 If you are interested in joining the SA Live Music Club, please see FAQ 5 above.

 Q7.
-I did the Weekend Warriors Program a few years ago, but let my Club membership lapse.
-I’d like to rejoin the Club.
-Do I have to do the Program again?
+I let my membership lapse and would like to rejoin the Club.
+Do I have to pay a joining fee?

 A. No. Any former member can rejoin the Club on payment of the appropriate subscription.
 Depending on the membership cap at the time, there might be a waiting list.
 Please contact the Membership Officer via the email form on the Contact Page to discuss your situation.